General Questions about the Federal Policy Fellowship Program

-Applications for the 2020-2021 SRCD Federal Policy Fellowship are due by January 3, 2020, 11:59pm Eastern via an online portal.
+Applications for the 2020-2021 SRCD Federal Policy Fellowship were due January 3, 2020, 11:59pm Eastern via an online portal.
 Applications are not usually accepted past the deadline.
-Applicants with extreme extenuating circumstances should contact the SRCD policy staff at email@example.com.
+Applicants with extreme extenuating circumstances should contact the SRCD policy staff at firstname.lastname@example.org.

 Do I have to have a doctorate to apply for an SRCD Federal Policy Fellowship?

 Applicants must have a doctorate-level degree (e.g., Ph.D., Ed.D., or M.D.).
 A candidate with a J.D. alone is not eligible without any of the aforementioned degrees.

 I am completing my doctorate after the application deadline but before the fellowship year starts.
 Can I still apply?